Women Deans/Directors of Policy Schools Connecting for Change at 2024 NASPAA Conference

 The gathering concluded with a commitment to ongoing collaboration and the development of the proposed Women in Policy Series, focused on amplifying female leadership and reinforcing institutional identities through storytelling and impactful communication.

-The meeting was an inspiring opportunity for female leaders to connect, exchange strategies, and collectively shape the future of policy education.
-The emphasis on connection, transparency, and preparation reflects a shared vision to equip the next generation of public service professionals.
+The meeting was an inspiring opportunity for female leaders to connect, exchange strategies, and collectively shape the future of policy education, research, and engagement.
+The emphasis on connection, transparency, and preparation reflects a shared vision to equip and inspire the next generation of public service professionals.